core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~
 {: #fig-option-value title="Object-Security Value" artwork-align="center"}

-* The first byte of flag bits encodes the follwing set of flags and the length of the Partial IV parameter:
+* The first byte of flag bits encodes the following set of flags and the length of the Partial IV parameter:
     - The three least significant bits encode the Partial IV length n.
 If n = 0 then the Partial IV is not present in the compressed COSE object.
 The values n = 6 and n = 7 are reserved.
     - The fourth least significant bit is the kid flag, k: it is set to 1 if the kid is present in the compressed COSE object.
     - The fifth least significant bit is the kid context flag, h: it is set to 1 if the compressed COSE object contains a kid context (see {{context-hint}}).